 Spaghetti Napolitan History

 A chef named Shigetada Irie at Hotel New Grand in Yokohama invented the iconic dish after World War II.
-The hotel accommodated the American troops during the Japan Occupation for 7 years since 1945.
-The chef got inspired to recreate the dish after seeing the soldiers eating plain spaghetti with ketchup.
+The hotel accommodated American troops during the Japan Occupation for seven years from 1945.
+The chef was inspired to recreate the dish after seeing the soldiers eating plain spaghetti with ketchup.

-The essence of this dish is to not make it al-dente on purpose.
+The essence of this dish is not to make it al-dente on purpose.
 Instead, Shigetada Irie let the cooked spaghetti sit for a few hours to soften it.
-He did it to adapt to the Japanese palate, which is more accustomed to soft noodles.
+He did this to adapt to the Japanese palate, which is more accustomed to soft noodles.
 He named the creation after the Italian city of Napoli, known as Naples in English.

-Italian Neapolitan pasta uses pureed tomatoes and herbs whilst Japanese Napolitan uses ketchup.
-Therefore, this Japanese fusion dish is also known as ‘Ketchup Pasta’ and ‘Ketchup Spaghetti’.
+Italian Neapolitan pasta uses pureed tomatoes and herbs, whilst Japanese Napolitan uses ketchup.
+Therefore, this Japanese fusion dish is called 'Ketchup Pasta' and 'Ketchup Spaghetti'.

 One should not mistake this Japanese dish for the Italian Neapolitan pasta.

-The Japanese fusion dish is prevalent in Japan due to the uniqueness of the ketchup-based pasta sauce.
-In fact, ketchup is so famous that it is a part of many other yoshoku dishes.
+Japanese fusion dishes are prevalent in Japan due to the uniqueness of the ketchup-based pasta sauce.
+Ketchup is so famous that it is a part of many other yoshoku dishes.
 Some other dishes include:

 - Omurice (Ketchup rice wrapped up in an omelette)